blog posts

 How To Installing Linux On Flash

-Installing Linux On Flash Has Many Applications, But There Are Different Ways To Implement It, And We Will Discuss Some Of Them Below.
+Installing Linux on Flash Has Many Applications, But There Are Different Ways To Implement It, and we will discuss some of them below.

-You must have seen in some movies that a hacker can access files by connecting a USB flash drive to a computer without having the operating system password and can delete, copy or transfer them, apart from the leading technical methods and the dynamic cinematic approach that may be felt with this depiction.
+You must have seen in some movies that a hacker can access files by connecting a USB flash drive to a computer without having the operating system password and can delete, copy, or transfer them, apart from the leading technical methods and the dynamic cinematic approach that may be felt with this depiction.

 In other situations, a person needs applications of a particular operating system.

-To install Linux on a flash memory, you must first know that, like bootable Flash, all the information inside the flash memory will be deleted for installation.
-However, the difference between bootable flash memory and installing Linux on Flash is that in the first case, the user can run and install system files on the memory in the desired partition through Flash; Whereas, installing Linux on Flash means installing the operating system on a flash memory, which can be booted on any laptop or computer.
+However, the difference between bootable flash memory and installing Linux on Flash is that, in the first case, the user can run and install system files on the memory in the desired partition through Flash.
+Installing Linux on Flash means installing the operating system on a flash memory, which can be booted on any laptop or computer.

 The non-permanence of programs and changes in the operating system installed on Flash can be considered an advantage and strength.
 For example, you want to do your financial process and banking work in an operating system that does not store anything, and by using this method, you create more security for yourself.
-We will first discuss installing Linux on Flash through the Windows operating system in the following.
-Then we will check how it is installed in the Linux operating system.

 Installing Linux on Flash in Windows